MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Governance actions - Only for the specific users in the group
   - Security recommendations for cloud platforms - No permissions

+> [!NOTE]
+>
+> - To assign groups to user group admins, you must first [import user groups](user-groups.md) from connected apps.
+> - You can only assign user group admins permissions to imported Azure AD groups.

 - **Cloud Discovery global admin:** Has permission to view and edit all Cloud Discovery settings and data.
-The Global Discovery admin has access as follows:
+The Global Discovery admin has the following access:

   - Settings
     - System settings - View only